Bezos announces 40 grants worth $123 million aimed at tackling homelessness

 A week back, Bezos had told CNN that he plans to donate majority of his $124 billion wealth.

-Jeff Bezos, in his bid to give away a major chunk of his wealth away, has now awarded 40 grants as part of his Bezos Day 1 Families Fund initiative.
-The Amazon founder made the announcement of Tuesday in an Instagram post.
+Jeff Bezos, in his bid to give away a major chunk of his wealth, has now awarded 40 grants as part of his Bezos Day 1 Families Fund initiative.
+The Amazon founder made the announcement in an Instagram post on Tuesday.
 The donations are part of a $2 billion total commitment to combat homelessness.

 A week back, Bezos had told CNN that he plans to donate majority of his $124 billion wealth.
 He aims to make most of the contribution to fight climate change and supporting people who can unify humanity in the face of deep social and political divisions.